JdeRobot/slam-MapGenerator/README.md

 Reconstructing 3D Map is under developement.
 I have got a very naive prototype and is working on improving it.

 ## Dataset and Result
-All dataset and result will be uploaded to google drive soon. (in one or two days)
+The detailed README about datasets is in the subfolder datasets All dataset and result will be uploaded to google drive soon. (in one or two days)

 ### TUM Dataset